Psichologinės teorijos apie realybės suvokimą - www.Kristalai.eu

 Perception is the process by which we interpret and organize sensory information to create a meaningful experience of the world.
-It is not simply a passive reception of stimuli, but an active construction influenced by cognitive processes such as attention, memory, expectations, and prior knowledge.
-Understanding how these cognitive processes shape our perception of reality is crucial to understanding human behavior, decision-making, and social interaction.
-This article examines various psychological theories that explain how our minds construct reality by examining the interaction between sensory information and cognitive functions.
+It is not just passive reception of stimuli but an active construction influenced by cognitive processes such as attention, memory, expectations, and prior knowledge.
+Understanding how these cognitive processes shape our perception of reality is crucial for comprehending human behavior, decision-making, and social interaction.
+This article explores various psychological theories explaining how our mind constructs reality by examining the interaction between sensory information and cognitive functions.

 The nature of perception

-Perception involves the transformation of sensory information into a coherent representation of the environment.
-This transformation is not direct, but rather interpreted, depending on our cognitive background.
+Perception involves transforming sensory information into a coherent representation of the environment.
+This transformation is not direct but interpreted, depending on our cognitive framework.

-- Sensation refers to the raw reception of data by sensory receptors (eyes, ears, skin, etc.).
+• Sensation refers to the raw data intake by sensory receptors (eyes, ears, skin, etc.).

-- Perception It is the interpretation of these sensations that leads to our experience of reality.
+• Perception is the interpretation of these sensations, leading to our experience of reality.

 While sensation provides information, perception organizes and interprets it, influenced by cognitive processes.